 North Lougheed is currently in a planning phase with the City of Pitt Meadows and has yet to break ground.
-Based on discussions with the City, development could start as soon as 2027, with an expected buildout rate of 125 units per year.
+Based on discussions with the City, development could start as soon as 2030, with an expected buildout rate of 125 units per year.
 Without a direct comparable to this potential development in Pitt Meadows, housing complexes were added to projections for schools shown in the table below, using a standard yield rate of 0.34 elementary students/unit and 0.16 secondary students/unit.
 It's assumed all units will be multi family townhomes.
-For projection purposes, all enrolment related to North Lougheed is applied to Highland Park Elementary and Pitt Meadows Secondary because they are currently the only schools servicing the location; however, this enrolment could split between other schools in the West Capital Zone.
+For projection purposes, all enrolment related to North Lougheed is applied to Highland Park Elementary and Pitt Meadows Secondary because they are currently the only schools servicing this development area; however, this enrolment could split between other schools in the West Capital Zone.

-SCHOOLS AFFECTED BY DEVELOPMENT NEW UNITS FROM 2027-2035 PROJECTED ENROLMENT YIELD
+SCHOOLS AFFECTED BY DEVELOPMENT NEW UNITS FROM 2030-2035 PROJECTED ENROLMENT YIELD

-Highland Park Elementary 875 298
+Highland Park Elementary 600 204

-Pitt Meadows Secondary 875 140
+Pitt Meadows Secondary 600 96